 Mum’s paternal grandparents were born in Ireland but her mother’s parents were both born in South Australia.
 William O’Connor, the son of Irish immigrants from Kerry, was born at Thebarton in 1847.
 His wife, Sarah Ann Watson was born at Robe in 1861.
 Sarah Ann’s mother was an Englishwoman from Middlesex and her father a Canadian seaman who gave his name as William George Watson and said he was from Montreal.

 Despite years of searching, not one of us has been able to locate baptismal records for either Sarah Lancaster or William George Watson.
 Their marriage registration gives their fathers’ names as William and John respectively but nothing more.
 Had they married in Victoria, we would have known their mothers’ given and maiden names and their fathers’ occupations, but our forebears never gave a thought to the problems their decisions might give to us family snoops.
 Sarah Lancaster, an eighteen-year-old servant, arrived in 1859 on the David McIver.
-We have been unable to find any arrival details for William Watson but as he was a seaman, we have assumed he arrived as crew, possibly on the David McIver but I have not yet located the crew list for this ship.
+We have been unable to find any arrival details for William Watson but as he was a seaman, we have assumed he arrived as crew, but definitely not on the David McIver.

 William and Sarah married at Robe on 22 Feb 1861 and a mere nine months later, Sarah Ann Watson was born and her sister, Elizabeth eleven months after that.
 On 8 Jan 1864 a brother was born and named William George Bowden Watson.
 The family then moved to Victoria to the area around Casterton with William working on a number of stations in the area as a labourer.
 Their first child born in Victoria, Ann Lancaster Watson, was born on 17 Sep 1865 at Nangeela Station.
 Her father registered her birth and while his name was inscribed by the Registrar as William George Boden Watson, William’s signature reads as William George Bowden Watson, the same as his son.
 The Registrar’s misspelling most likely is a reflection of William’s Canadian accent.
 William also registered the births of the next three children – John Joseph(1867), Edwin Henry(1879) and Albert Victor(1871) and gave his name on all occasions as William George Bowden Watson.
 The youngest Watson child, Charlotte Isabel, was born on 11 September 1872 and registered the following month by Sarah Lancaster who gave William’s name simply as William George Watson.
 The family story was that sometime after 1872 William, taking his eldest son with him, deserted Sarah and sailed for Canada; the ship they were travelling on went down at sea.